-An employer is a person or a business who uses the services of another person in business, trade, industry, or any undertaking that hires the services of employees.
+Any person who uses the services of another person in business, trade, industry or any undertaking or social, civic, professional, charitable and other non-profit organizations who hire the services of employees are classified as employers.

 As employers of members who are registered with SSS, these are their primary responsibilities.